appium/ruby_lib/docs/docs.md

 e.send_keys 'keys to send'
 e.set_value 'value to set' # ruby_console specific
-e.displayed? # true or false depending if the element is visible
+e.displayed? # true or false depending if the element is visible e.selected? # is the tab selected? e.attribute('checked') # is the checkbox checked?

 # alert example without helper methods
 alert = $driver.switch_to.alert